argonne-lcf/inference-endpoints/README.md

 > **📝 Important Notes:**
 > Currently embeddings are only supported by the infinity framework.
 > See [usage](#-usage-examples) and/or refer to [OpenAI API](https://platform.openai.com/docs/overview) docs for examples
+> Response format is text/plain by default for all endpoints
+> Globus backend does not support streaming, set `stream: False` when integrating with RAG applications

 ## 📚 Available Models